renanmfd/baladecoco/docroot/sites/all/modules/contrib/advagg/README.txt

 ---------------------------------

 Go to `admin/config/development/performance/advagg`

- - uncheck "Use cores grouping logic"
+ - Uncheck "Use cores grouping logic"
+ - Check DNS Prefetch and Preconnect under Resource Hints
- - check "Combine CSS files by using media queries"
+ - Check "Combine CSS files by using media queries"

 Install AdvAgg Modifier if not enabled and go to `admin/config/development/performance/advagg/mod`

- - Under "Move JS to the footer" Select "All"
- - set "Enable preprocess on all JS/CSS"
+ - Check "Enable preprocess on all JS/CSS"
- - set "Move JavaScript added by drupal_add_html_head() into drupal_add_js()"
- - set "Move CSS added by drupal_add_html_head() into drupal_add_css()"
+ - Check "Resource hint src attributes found in the HTML content"
  - Enable every checkbox under "Optimize JavaScript/CSS Ordering"
+ - Under "Move JS to the footer" Select
+   "All but what is in the $all_in_footer_list"
+ - Under "Deferred JavaScript Execution: Add The defer Tag To All Script Tags" Select "All but external scripts"
+ - Check "Put a wrapper around inline JS if it was added in the content section incorrectly"
+ - Check "Deferred inline JavaScript Execution: Put a wrapper around inline JS so it runs from a setTimeout call."
+ - Under "Deferred CSS Execution: Use JS to load CSS" select "All in head, use link rel="preload" (If enabled this is recommended)"
+ - Under "Defer CSS only on specific pages" select "All pages except those listed"
+ - Under "Do not defer the first css file" select "Inline CSS (no more than 12K)"

 Install AdvAgg Compress Javascript if not enabled and go to `admin/config/development/performance/advagg/js-compress`

  - Select JSMin if available; otherwise select JSMin+

+Install AdvAgg Async Font Loader if not enabled and go to `admin/config/development/performance/advagg/font`

+ - Select Inline javascript (version: X.X.X).
+If this option is not available follow the directions right below the options on how to install it.
+ - Check "Set a cookie so the flash of unstyled text (FOUT) only happens once."
+ - Check "Prevent the Flash of Unstyled Text."

 **Other things to consider**